 Names for all planetary features include a descriptor term, with a few exceptions.
 For craters, the descriptor term is implicit.
 Some features named on Io and Triton do not carry a descriptor term because they are ephemeral.

 In general, the naming convention for a feature type remains the same regardless of its size.
-Exceptions to this rule are channels (valles) on Mars and craters on the Moon, Mars, and Venus; naming conventions for these features differ according to size.
+Exceptions to this rule are channels (valles) on Mars and Venus, and craters on the Moon, Mars, and Venus; naming conventions for these features differ according to size.
 The categories for naming features on each planet or satellite (and the exceptions) are listed in Categories for Naming Features on Planets and Satellites.
 One feature classification, regio, was originally used on early maps of the Moon and Mercury (drawn from telescopic observations) to describe vague albedo features.
 It is now also used to delineate a broad geographic region.